joaowalter/joaowalter/README.md

 ### Hi 👋
 My name is João Walter and I'm from Brazil.
-Im a Mid Level Dev that loves Javascript!
+Im a Mid/Senior Level Dev that loves Javascript!

 ### 🛠 Programming languages: